daniel-rhoades/hippo-tomcat-template/README.md

 The Hippo distribution along with environment specific configuration (e.g. database connection details) are passed to the container during start-up, see the quick start guide below for more information.

+If you want to use this project as a template for your own deployment I would recommend forking it so you can receive patch updates more easily.
+Because the only artefact from this project is a configurable Docker image, in most cases you should be fine with just using (or layering upon) the `danielrhoades/hippo-tomcat-template` already in Docker Hub.

 ## Super quick start

 1. [Install Vagrant](https://docs.vagrantup.com/v2/installation/index.html);